 - Create your Output sets in Tessitura.
 Output sets provide all the personalization data for the subscribers in your list.
 The output set provides data like First name, Last name, Salutation, Preferences (interests, attributes, or contact purposes), Performance name and date and anything else in Tessitura.

-- Create your Appeals in Tessitura (appeals are necessary for source number appending on your emails and for sending data back to Tessitura).
+- Create your promotion attributes (appeals, media types, and source groups) in Tessitura (promotions are necessary for source number appending and for sending data back to Tessitura).

 - In WordFly, import a Tessitura List Manager list or Extraction.

 - Enable Source number appending in your account and then use it in your email campaign.
 Source appending allows subscribers to receive discounts on your website via the source (aka, promo code) that was appended to the link and also (with or without a discount) allows you to see sales data connected to that source in Tessitura reports.

 - Send a Tessitura list email campaign, and see all your email responses go back to Tessitura!
 Learn more about how email responses populate in Tessitura.

 - Use the Tessitura Preferences Integration to keep subscriber interests, attributes and contact purposes in sync between WordFly and Tessitura.
 Subscribers can select their preferences on the subscribe and unsubscribe pages.

 - Send Welcome, Performance Reminder, Abandoned Cart and other automated email campaigns using Tessitura lists.